-The next evolution of Downtown Disney District is being planned for Disneyland, and demolition is already underway.
+The next evolution of the Downtown Disney District at Disneyland is now under construction and will open later this year and in 2024!
 This post shares an update on the multi-year reimagining project with new concept art, plus details about the collection of shopping, dining and entertainment experiences coming to California.
+(Updated October 11, 2023.)

-The above concept art was released last fall, and showcases the space that’ll replace the former AMC Theater.
+The above concept art was previously released, and showcases the space that’ll replace the former AMC Theater.
 Previously, this area closed to become a new luxury hotel–a plan that was ultimately scrapped due to a standoff between Disney and the (former) city council in Anaheim.

 Disneyland leadership indicates that they’re happy to share another new look at the exciting shopping and dining coming to the west side of the Downtown Disney District.
 While the evolution of Downtown Disney began in 2018, the company recently began work on the latest transformation to introduce more innovative shopping, dining and entertainment experiences.